THE HONEY BEE (Apis Mellifera)

 Honey is the only food that does not spoil.

-A person can sustain themselves on a pollen only diet.
+A person can sustain themselves on a diet of pollen only.

 Ingesting local honey can relieve pollen allergies.